superservice-international/nightvision/README.md

 # nightvision-camera

-on the raspberry pi, this software rquires
+on the raspberry pi, this software requires:

 `sudo apt-get install python-dev`